Torniojaws/paste4-vue/README.md

 # Paste 4.0 frontend

-Vue frontend for the Paste 4.0 tool.
+Vue frontend for the Paste tool.
 Trying to keep it as minimal as possible.
+The API is version 5.0...

 ## Tools